-Licensure fees (including fingerprinting, background, passport photo, application, and testing) will be covered by the Institute of Technology (upfront or through reimbursement) but only if the licensure exam is scheduled/ attempted within three (3) months of a graduates date of program completion.
+Licensure fees (including fingerprinting, background, passport photo, application, and testing) will be covered by the Institute of Technology (fingerprinting through reimbursement).

 DISCLOSURES FOR PROGRAMS LEADING TO PROFESSIONAL LICENSURE

 Institute of Technology's Practical Nursing-IDL curriculum meets the requirements for licensure in the state of Oregon.